nonkloq/ml-from-scratch/README.md

 ## Usage

-The code is available in Jupyter Notebook format (.ipynb).
-You can view the notebooks directly on GitHub or download them and run them locally on your machine.
+The code is provided in Jupyter Notebook format (.ipynb), which you can either view directly on GitHub or download and run on your local machine.
+Each notebook contains clear implementations of the algorithms, along with the relevant formulas and pseudo codes for the algorithm.
+For better understanding of the algorithms, check out the specific notebook of interest.

 ## References